jeprinz/CMSC-727-project/README.md

                         True if using rprop, False if using sgd` `

-# Example use case
+# Example Use Case
 `python rpropcifar.py --epochs 2 --num_trials 10  --use_rprop False`

+This will train a model for 2 epochs using SGD optimizer.
+It will search the paramter space by retraining the model 10 times, and print the best parameters it found at the end.

+# The Optimization
-The rest of the parameters will be optimized by Optuna:
+These parameters will be optimized by Optuna:

 - Batch size
 - Momentum
 - Learning rate

+Things we are not currently optimizing for but might want to:
+- etas and stepsizes (for RPROP only.
+See documentation [https://pytorch.org/docs/stable/optim.html])
+- sizes of layers in the network
+- number of layers in the network
+- activation function
+- type of pooling

 The current version optimizes all 3 of those when rprop is False (so using SGD) and only optimizes batch size when rprop is True.
 I will update this soon so it works fully for both, but for now we can optimize the baseline model with SGD not rprop.